learn-co-curriculum/phase-2-hooks-workshop-custom-hooks/README.md

 # Custom Hooks Workshop

+This workshop is designed to walk you through a series of short exercises led by an instructor where you'll be introduced to some new concepts, experiment with code, and go over a solution.
+The setup for this workshop is different from a typical lab, so make sure to read all the steps below before getting started!

 ## Workshop Videos

 This series of videos walks through the setup for each exercise, as well as